Grow Up (Paramore song)

 "Grow Up" is a song by American rock band Paramore, and is the third track from their self-titled fourth studio album Paramore.
 Despite not being released as a single, the song charted at #36 on the UK Rock chart.
 It garnered acclaim from music critics, who called the song one of the standout tracks on Paramore, and praised its production and lyricism.

+The song's title also appears on the parent album's revised artwork, which was introduced in November 2022.

 Composition

 "Grow Up" was written by the band's lead singer Hayley Williams, and lead guitarist Taylor York.
 Production was handled by York and Justin Meldal-Johnsen.
 "Grow Up" includes a mid-tempo guitar, synthesizers and has a Caribbean backbeat, similar to that of No Doubt.
 The song also contains a funk-influenced guitar riff.
 Lyrically, "Grow Up" is about growing up as a person and leaving the past behind.